supermanue/grpctest/README.md

 up with an error.
 This can be set up with some configuration parameters, the used framework (AKKA HTTP) has out-of-the-box support for that.

-In the client, the current implementation can lead to a stack overflow if the server is down for too long, as I am performing a non-final recursive call.
-This is definitely a hack and I'm aware of it, but it's nearly 20h on a Sunday and I cannot invest much more time on this project.
-I'm sorry for that.
-At least I'm pointing at the issue and the solution is fairly simple, I hope that's something  `¯\_(ツ)_/¯`.
+In the client, I a sufficiently long list will also lead to a memory issue.
+An easy way of avoiding this would be writing the partial results into a file and then calculating the cheksum of the file content

 ### Security